Moss & Co is 33 this January.

 Specialist skills

 There was a cachet about criminal work in the 1970s and 1980s.
 A certain glamour which it has since lost.
-This was because before the Police and Criminal Evidence Act police stations and the officers conducting the cases were conviction factories.
+This was because before the Police and Criminal Evidence Act, police stations and the officers conducting the cases were conviction factories.
 Conviction that is regardless of the evidence.
 Statements under caution were written despite protestations of innocence, verbal admissions were even more common; recorded in an officer’s notebook regardless of the words coming out of the suspects mouth.
 These travesties of justice were in the main protected by the judges of the day.
 Police officers’ evidence was almost always preferred to that of the defendant especially when to find otherwise was to mark the officer a liar.
 As a result defence work often involved novel and creative arguments like the concept of usability in respect of drugs possession, forensic break throughs such as Electrostatic Deposition Analysis (ESDA) which put paid to the forgery of supposedly contemporaneously recorded interviews under caution.
 We ran defences in murder cases supported by forensic reports concerning confabulation by drug addled victims.
 We advanced suggestibility defences using the top psychologists of the time.
-There were endless applications to exclude evidence from juries in “voir d ires”, a trial within a trial, to determine what the jury should and should not hear.
+There were endless applications to exclude evidence from juries in “voir dires”, a trial within a trial, to determine what the jury should and should not hear.
 If we could undo the verbal admissions, or purportedly signed confession, then our client’s chances were much improved.

 The fun of it

 Our development of non-disclosure arguments, especially of relevant unused material put paid to many a serious criminal prosecution and complex fraud case.
 Non-disclosure is not the recent issue it is made out to be.
-We ruthlessly exploited continuity of evidence arguments and on one occasion I instructed a now leading, and private work only QC, to ask no questions at all.
+We ruthlessly exploited continuity of evidence arguments and on one occasion I instructed a now top private work only KC and judge, to ask no questions at all.
 The case concerned an assault in court by a Mr. X on a member of the High Court staff who had declined to accept his lengthy writ.
 The evidence seemed clear.
 The case was R v The Central London Justices Ex Parte X. X had been arrested outside the court, here was X before the court.
 The evidence was given,

 “No questions your honour”, more evidence was given,“No questions your honour”, and so on.
-Until the perplexed judge in a sudden moment of realisation throwing down his pen, exclaimed:“I’ve got it!
+Until the perplexed judge in a sudden moment of realisation throwing down his pen, exclaimed: “I’ve got it!
 There is no evidence that Mr X before me is the Mr X in R v Central London Justices ex parte X, at the High Court”.

 The case was dismissed.